 \subsection{Related works}

-\paragraph{Twisted particle filters (TPF).} The idea of twisting the model in the discrete-time setting is well established.
-Various twisted particle filter algorithms have been proposed and studied by researchers from different areas of computational statistics or machine learning.
-In \cite{pitt1999filtering}, the authors proposed the so-called ``fully-adapted auxiliary particle filter" (FA-APF), where the ``look-ahead" strategy was applied to twist the model, and they chose $g_k(\cdot)$ as the twisting function at each discrete time $k$.
-In \cite{guarniero2017iterated}, the authors proposed the ``iterated auxiliary particle filter" (iAPF) algorithm, where they made use of the recursive relation of the optimal twisting function (see details in \eqref{eq:recursive} below), and learned the twisting function iteratively using Galerkin approximation with Gaussian basis functions.
-Similar approaches were adopted in \cite{heng2020controlled}, where the authors studied the problem from the view of discrete-time optimal control, and made some improvements to the learning structure for better numerical stability.
-Note that this fixed-point iteration method for approximating the optimal twisting function in \cite{guarniero2017iterated,heng2020controlled} shares a similar idea with the temporal difference (TD) method \cite{sutton1988learning,doya1995temporal,mou2024bellman} widely used in the reinforcement learning (RL) community.
-This fixed-point iteration structure for learning the twisting function has been applied and improved in some other results for twisted particle filters such as \cite{bon2022monte, lawson2018twisted}, where \cite{bon2022monte} made use of the rejection sampling to generate samples from the twisted Markov chain, and \cite{lawson2018twisted} adopted suitable neural networks to parameterize the twisting function instead of the Galerkin approximation.
-Besides the TD-type methods, the authors of \cite{branchini2021optimized} proposed an ``optimized auxiliary particle filter" (OAPF) algorithm, where they solve adaptively an convex optimization problem at each discrete time $k$ to update the weights and positions of particles when simulating the discrete Markov chains.
+\paragraph{Twisted particle filters (TPF)} The idea of twisting the model in the discrete-time setting is well established, and various twisted particle filter algorithms have been proposed across computational statistics and machine learning.
+In \cite{pitt1999filtering}, the authors proposed the so-called ``fully-adapted auxiliary particle filter'' (FA-APF), applying the ``look-ahead'' strategy to twist the model with $g_k(\cdot)$ as the twisting function at each discrete time $k$.
+In \cite{guarniero2017iterated}, the authors proposed the ``iterated auxiliary particle filter'' (iAPF) algorithm, which uses the recursive relation of the optimal twisting function (see \eqref{eq:recursive} below) and learns the twisting function iteratively via Galerkin approximation with Gaussian basis functions.
+Similar approaches were adopted in \cite{heng2020controlled}, where the authors studied the problem from the viewpoint of discrete-time optimal control and improved the learning structure for better numerical stability.
+This fixed-point iteration method for approximating the optimal twisting function \cite{guarniero2017iterated,heng2020controlled} is similar in spirit to the temporal difference (TD) method \cite{sutton1988learning,doya1995temporal,mou2024bellman} widely used in the reinforcement learning (RL) community.
+The same iteration structure has been applied and improved in other works such as \cite{bon2022monte, lawson2018twisted}: \cite{bon2022monte} uses rejection sampling to generate samples from the twisted Markov chain, while \cite{lawson2018twisted} uses neural networks to parameterize the twisting function in place of Galerkin approximation.
+Beyond TD-type methods, the authors of \cite{branchini2021optimized} proposed an ``optimized auxiliary particle filter'' (OAPF) algorithm, which solves a convex optimization problem at each discrete time $k$ to update the weights and positions of particles while simulating the Markov chain.